 A closet is another condition for a bedroom.

-You can also add an additional bathroom in the basement making it more suitable to live in.
+You can also add an additional bathroom in the basement, making it more suitable to live in.

-Ways to Use a Finished Basement
+Alternative Uses for a Finished Basement

 Finished basements can also be used as recreational spaces.